meekm/LoRa-Slimme-Meter/README.md

 ## P1 Slimme meter

 #### Open source (hardware) P1 Slimme meter for the internet of things.
 This little box with TTGO LoRa32 V1 board reads the "De Slimme Meter" (DSM) values via the serial P1 Port and sends the values to the LoRa TTN network.
-The OLED display shows the the meter values electricity low, high, low-return, high-return and gas.
+The OLED display shows the meter values:
+* electricity low [kWh]
+* electricity high [kWh]
+* electricity low-return [kWh]
+* electricity high-return [kWh]
+* gas [m3]

 The software has been tested with the meters ISKRA, KAIFA, KAMSTRUP, LANDIS, SAGEMCOM with 9600 and 115200 baud.